-Bruce Dietterle is entering his sixth season as the Head Coach of the University of Montevallo men's soccer team after being named the program's fourth full-time Head Coach in June 2013.
+Bruce Dietterle is entering his 10th season as the Head Coach of the University of Montevallo men's soccer team after being named the program's fourth full-time Head Coach in June 2013.
+During his ninth season in 2022, Dietterle led the Falcons to a GSC Regular Season Championship after a 13-3-2 year and 8-2-1 record in league play.
+Dietterle was named the GSC Coach of the Year.

 In his first year at the helm, Dietterle maintained the program's high level of success, leading the Falcons to their second straight Peach Belt Conference Tournament Championship.
 Brendan Ledgeway, Ricky Davey, and Gary O'Neill were all named first team All-Conference and All-Region under Dietterle.